 All AHSN patient safety teams are working with NHS England / NHS Improvement on COVID-19-related support.

-RESTORE2 resources for deterioration and escalation
+RESTORE2 training and resources for deterioration and escalation

 RESTORE2 is a physical deterioration and escalation tool for care/nursing homes.

 It is designed to support homes and health professionals to:

 - Recognise when a resident may be deteriorating or at risk of physical deterioration;

 - Act appropriately according to the resident’s care plan to protect and manage the resident;